-- Be yourself: we want to know what the real you is all about!
+- Be yourself: RBS wants to know what the real you is all about!

-- Think about the sort of skills we’re looking for, and about the things you’ve done which demonstrate them.
-Equally, show your passion for the programme and the business – that will help us see your potential.
+- Think about the sort of skills RBS is looking for, and about the things you’ve done that demonstrate them.
+Equally, show your passion for the programme and the business – that will help the bank see your potential.

 - Think about the experiences you’ve had, including outside of your education.
 How do they make you the right person for the role?

 - Read newspapers and business magazines to practice taking in written information.